 Henderson Violent Crimes Attorney

-At Scharff Law Firm, we have experienced Henderson violent crimes attorneys to defend clients against even the most serious criminal charges.
+At Scharff Law Firm, each Henderson violent crimes attorney on our legal team has the experience needed to defend clients against even the most serious criminal charges.
 We have 30 years of litigation experience in state and federal courts, both as the prosecution and the defense.
 Violent crimes are one of the areas of criminal law we focus on, dedicating our practice to helping defendants who are in serious legal trouble.
-Whether someone has brought charges against you for assault, assault with a deadly weapon (AWDW), assault inflicting serious injury, assault with a concealed carry weapon (CCW) or firearm, or even murder, come to the Henderson violent crimes lawyer at Scharff Law Firm for experienced legal assistance.
+Whether someone in North Carolina has brought charges against you for assault, assault with a deadly weapon (AWDW), assault inflicting serious injury, assault with a concealed carry weapon (CCW) or firearm, or even murder, come to the Henderson criminal defense lawyers at Scharff Law Firm for experienced legal assistance.

 When it comes to violent crime cases, a jury must find you guilty beyond a reasonable doubt to convict you.
 It’s the prosecutor’s job to find evidence against you and prove to the judge or jury that you are guilty of a crime.
 It’s our job at Scharff Law Firm to predict what the prosecutor will say and build a solid defense in your favor.
 Most defenses break down into two categories: pleading you didn’t do it or pleading you did do it but should not be held responsible.